oconnor-ryan/ryvm/README.md

 RYVM will not work on a newer version.

 Once I finish all of the main features of the VM, I will document the file format for the RYVM Executable.

+## Syscalls
+The opcode corresponding to the SYS mnemonic is a special instruction that takes in a unsigned 24-bit syscall number.
+Similar to the BL and BLR instructions, it acts like a function call, using the VM's registers as arguments.

+Its current role is to allow more actions to be performed by the VM without adding more opcodes.
+This allows us to limit our opcode size to 1 byte (which limits us to 255 opcodes) while allowing for 16,777,215 more functions that the VM can support.
+In the future, I hope to use this as a way to setup a Foreign Function Interface (FFI) to interact with native libraries.

+The below list of syscalls is prone to change, and most of them are currently used for testing.

+- SYS 0
+  - Exits the virtual machine, Uses the unsigned value in register W0 as the exit code of the VM.
+- SYS 1
+  - Print the W1 register as a 64-bit unsigned integer.
+- SYS 2
+  - Print the W1 register as a 64-bit floating point number.
+- SYS 3
+  - Print an null-terminated ASCII string pointed to by the address in the W1 register.
+- SYS 4
+  - Print the H1 register as a 32-bit floating point number

 ## Similar Projects
 - Java Virtual Machine